 Previously, immigrants seeking permission to work in the U.S. needed to fill out Form SS-5, Application for a Social Security Card, deliver it in person and show proof of employment authorization, and wait approximately two to four weeks to receive a SSN and Social Security Card.
-Unfortunately, local SSA offices are known for having long wait times, and much like your local Registry of Motor Vehicles (RMV), applicants often waited for hours just to to hand in a form.
+Unfortunately, local SSA offices are known for having long wait times, and applicants might wait hours just to to hand in a form.

-Questions 12.a. to 13.b. ask for your parents' full names.
+Questions 16 and 17 ask for your parents' full names.
 This is to avoid the issuance of duplicate SSNs to persons with common names.
 Make sure you spell your parents' names correctly.
 If you do not have a living mother or a father, leave that question blank or write "None."

 SSA will verify your identity and issue you the SSN and Social Security Card after USCIS approves your work authorization application.
 You should receive this in a separate mailing within a week of receiving your EAD.

 If you do not receive your Social Security card within seven business days after receiving your EAD, call your local SSA office.
 Information about SSA offices can be found on the SSA website or you can call 1-800-772-1213.